 What Does Insubordination Mean?

-When talking about the workplace, insubordination is what happens when a supervisor gives a direct order and an employee doesn't obey it.
+In the workplace, insubordination is what happens when a supervisor gives a direct order and an employee doesn't obey it.
 In legal terms, insubordination may also mean the intentional disobedience when a supervisor makes a reasonable, lawful request.
-The term might also refer to harassment or disrespectful behavior towards a superior.
+The term might also refer to harassment or disrespectful behavior toward a superior.

 While the word insubordination is often related to the military, where personnel put extreme importance on giving and taking orders, it also applies to the civilian workforce.